opentofu/opentofu/rfc/README.md

 ## Working on an RFC

 RFCs take a longer time than simple issues.
 Core team members and community members will comment on your pull request and request changes or clarifications.
-The main goal of the RFC is to serve as a documentation to even the casual reader on what this feature does and how it will be implemented.
+The main goal of the RFC is to serve as a documentation to even the casual reader on what this feature does and how it should be implemented.

 ## Merging the RFC